-The significance of the research outcomes may be the contribution of new knowledge to the fine arts, the innovation of a distinctive methodology or approach in visual arts practice, or the new application of technologies in visual arts practice.
+The significance of the research outcomes may be the contribution of new knowledge to the fine arts, the innovation of a distinctive methodology or approach in visual arts practice, poetics or the new application of technologies in visual arts practice.
 The products of the inquiry should be the creation of high quality studio based work accompanied by a written component containing documentation of the project and its development.

 MFA studies are available in the discipline areas of Digital Imaging, Drawing, Film, Installation, Multimedia Computing, Painting, Performance, Photomedia, Printmedia, Sculpture, Sound, Video.
 Studies in a combination of discipline areas are possible.
 Students work under the guidance of a qualified supervisor who is usually a member of the School of Art's full-time lecturing staff.
-Regular seminars are held at which MFA candidates give a presentation of their research.
+Regular seminars are held at which MFA candidates are required to give a presentation of their research at least once during their course.